Jyouhou/ICDAR2019-ArT-Recognition-Alchemy/README.md

 This is the code repository for our algorithm that **ranked No.1** on [__ICDAR2019 Robust Reading Challenge on Arbitrary-Shaped Text__](https://rrc.cvc.uab.es/?ch=14&com=introduction) (Latin scripts).
 Our team name is PKU Team Zero.

 We have submitted a detailed technical report to Arxiv that should be announced at Mon, 2 Sep 2019 00:00:00 GMT.
-Code will be released by then.
-Get ready :) We hope our efforts will act as a stepping stone to better recognition algorithms.
+We hope our efforts will act as a stepping stone to better recognition algorithms.

 ![](imgs/pipeline.jpg)